-If the driver is authorized to park the company vehicle at their residence, or a location other than the company terminal, here are some items to review in this scenario.
+If the driver is authorized to park the company vehicle at their residence, or a location other than the company terminal here are some items to review in this scenario.

-- Ensure the vehicle is sent to the terminal if the parking period exceeds one week. - The vehicle should be parked in a dry, safe, welllit location as far away from buildings as possible (minimum of 15m). - Avoid parking the vehicle near any liquid combustible sources (minimum 15m). - If the vehicle must be plugged in, ensure it is for a short period and that the building's circuit breaker is on an independent circuit. - Take photos of the parking space to document where it was agreed with the driver to park the vehicle.
+- Ensure the vehicle is sent to the terminal if the parking period exceeds one week. - The vehicle should be parked in a dry, safe, well-lit location as far away from buildings as possible (minimum of 15m). - Avoid parking the vehicle near any combustible materials such as fuel tanks and oxy acetylene storage (minimum of 15m). - If the vehicle should be plugged in, ensure it is for a short period and that the building's circuit breaker is on an independent circuit. - Take photos of the parking space to document where it was agreed with the driver to park the vehicle.